gonvalhector/gonvalhector.github.io/_posts/2020-06-08-artofnausicaa.md

 ---

 I didn't grow up watching **Studio Ghibli** films; I actually managed to evade them until a few years ago.
-I knew of them, obviously, and knew some of the characters by looks and by name, but I never watched any of the movies.
+I knew of them, obviously, and knew some of the characters by looks and by name, I just never watched any of the movies.
 But that changed when I wanted to get back into art and sketching in 2018.
 After many years without drawing a single line of anything I had completely forgotten any sort of "style" I once had, so in order to get back on track I decided I should get an art education through books, online classes and tutorials, because not even art can get me to leave the house.
 I started buying what are now a handful of art books; both educational and otherwise.
 One of those books was [The Art of Nausicaä of the Valley of the Wind: Watercolor Impressions](https://www.goodreads.com/book/show/766111.The_Art_of_Nausica_of_the_Valley_of_the_Wind).